UK GDPR & Data Protection Act 2018: Complete Guide to Face Blurring and License Plate Anonymization in Video Content

 - Applied GDPR derogations and specifications

-- Enhanced powers for Information Commissioner's Office
+- Enhanced powers for the Information Commissioner's Office

 Personal Data Categories in Video Content

-Identifiable Personal Data:
+Identifiable Personal Data includes:

 - Facial images enabling individual recognition